vale-cocoa/Graph/README.md

 Moreover both methods will visit every vertex in the graph starting from `0`, proceding following adjacencies with the traversal strategy until possible, then repeat on next vertex not yet visited and so on until every vertex in the graph has been visited.

+## `GraphConnections`
+A swift enum used to differentiate connections in a graph between *directed* and *undirected*.

 ## `GraphTraversal`
 A swift enum used to define graph adjacencies traversal methodologies, either *Depth First Search* or *Breadth First Search*.

 ## `MutableGraph` Protocol
-This protocol inherits from `Graph` protocol and abstracts functionalities for conforming types to add and remove edges as well as to reverse in place the graph.
+This protocol inherits from `Graph` protocol and abstracts functionalities for conforming types to add and remove edges as well as to reverse in place the graph, adopting value semantics.

 ### Initializing a mutable graph
 A mutable graph can be created either by using the `Graph` protocol initializer `init(kind:edges)` or by adopting the `init(kind:vertexCount:)`.